Beloved (1998 film): Box office

-Director Jonathan Demme has commented, "Beloved only played in theaters for four weeks.
-It made $22 million — I think that's a lot of money.
-And the only reason it left theaters after a month was because the Disney corporation that released the picture wanted all the Beloved theaters—where we were doing very well, in a number of situations — but the Walt Disney company wanted those theaters for Adam Sandler's Waterboy.
+Director Demme commented: "Beloved only played in theaters for four weeks.
+It made $22 million—I think that's a lot of money.
+And the only reason it left theaters after a month was because the Disney corporation that released the picture wanted all the Beloved theaters—where we were doing very well, in a number of situations—but the Walt Disney company wanted those theaters for Adam Sandler's Waterboy.
 So, we were told that they were gonna bring us back at the end of the year, and they didn't.
-But the picture did very respectfully.
-It was in the top ten its whole life."
+But the picture did very respectfully."